PMET-public/module-data-install/README.md

 **view\_order** - Optional: Default is zero

 **view\_is\_active** - Optional: values = Y/N. Default = N. If a view is set as default for a store, it cannot be deactivated.

+## Product Attributes
+This file is used to add and update Product Attributes and assign them to attribute sets.
+The codes provided in the file are used to determine if a new attribute will be created or updated.
+Product attribute configurations can be complex.
+The purpose of this file is to address the most common settings.

+*File Name* - product_attributes.csv

+*Columns*
+frontend_label	frontend_input	is_required	option	default	attribute_code	position

+**attribute\_code** - Always required.
+If the attribute\_code exists it will update the attribute with the provided information.
+If it is a new code, it will create a new attribute.
+Attribute code may only contain letters (a-z), numbers (0-9) or underscore (\_), and the first character must be a letter.
+Code will be fixed automatically if needed

+**default_label** - Required when creating a new attribute.

+**frontend\_input** - Required when creating a new attribute.
+Catalog Input Type for Store Owner.
+Allowed values are xxxxxx

+**is\_required** - Optional: Values = Y/N. Default = N

+**options** - Required when input is Multi or Select

+**option_default????** -

+**position** - Optional, Numeric.
+Indicates the position of the attribute within the Attribute Group

+**attribute\_set** -